sindre-gangeskar/shadps4-alchemist/README.md

 ### WIP
 ## Discord
-We have a discord server now and you can join it by clicking [clicking here](https://discord.gg/XydC82W6u2)
+We have a discord server now and you can join it by clicking [here](https://discord.gg/XydC82W6u2)